ILOVEYOU

-ILOVEYOU, sometimes referred to as Love Bug or Love Letter for you, is a computer worm that infected over ten million Windows personal computers on and after 5 May 2000.
-It started spreading as an email message with the subject line "ILOVEYOU" and the attachment "LOVE-LETTER-FOR-YOU.TXT.vbs."
-At the time, Windows computers often hid the latter file extension ("VBS," a type of interpreted file) by default because it is an extension for a file type that Windows knows, leading unwitting users to think it was a normal text file.
-Opening the attachment activates the Visual Basic script.
-First, the worm inflicts damage on the local machine, overwriting random files (including Office files and image files; however, it hides MP3 files instead of deleting them), then, it copies itself to all addresses in the Windows Address Book used by Microsoft Outlook, allowing it to spread much faster than any other previous email worm.
+ILOVEYOU, sometimes referred to as the Love Bug or Loveletter, was a computer worm that infected over ten million Windows personal computers beginning on 4 May 2000.
+It started spreading as an email message with the subject line "ILOVEYOU" and the attachment "LOVE-LETTER-FOR-YOU.TXT.vbs".
+Windows computers often hide the latter file extension ("VBS", a type of interpreted file) by default because it is an extension for a file type that Windows knows, leading unwitting users to think it was a normal text file.
+Opening the attachment activated the VBScript script.
+First, the worm inflicted damage on the local machine, overwriting files (including image files; however, it hid MP3 files instead of deleting them).
+Then, it copied itself to all addresses in the Windows Address Book used by Microsoft Outlook, allowing it to spread much faster than any other previous email worm.

-Onel de Guzman, a then-24-year-old resident of Manila, Philippines, created the malware.
+Onel de Guzman, a 24-year-old computer science student at AMA Computer College and resident of Manila, Philippines, created the malware.
 Because there were no laws in the Philippines against making malware at the time of its creation, the Philippine Congress enacted Republic Act No. 8792, otherwise known as the E-Commerce Law, in July 2000 to discourage future iterations of such activity.
-However, the Constitution of the Philippines bans ex post facto laws, and as such de Guzman could not be prosecuted.
+However, the Constitution of the Philippines prohibits ex post facto laws, and as such de Guzman could not be prosecuted.

-Creation

-ILOVEYOU was created by Onel de Guzman aka Lto3, a college student in Manila, Philippines, who was 24 years old at the time.
-De Guzman, who was poor and struggling to pay for Internet access at the time, created the computer worm intending to steal other users' passwords, which he could use to log in to their Internet accounts without needing to pay for the service.
-He justified his actions on his belief that Internet access is a human right and that he was not actually stealing.

-The worm used the same principles that de Guzman had described in his undergraduate thesis at AMA Computer College.
-He stated that the worm was very easy to create, thanks to a bug in Windows 95 that would run code in email attachments when the user clicked on them.
-Originally designing the worm to only work in Manila, he removed this geographic restriction out of curiosity, which allowed the worm to spread worldwide.
-De Guzman did not expect this worldwide spread.